 AARON:…I feel truly humbled to have had some incredible men in my life who have poured into me from day one.
 Obviously, God’s grace played the Number 1 role.
 I’ve always been a bit rebellious by nature, so challenging and questioning the “status quo” has never been a problem!
 My questions drew me away from “organized religion” and into the arms of Jesus as I have learned what it means to BE His Church, His Bride.
 Had I asked these tough questions without amazing mentors in my life to course correct me I’m not sure where I’d be.

 PAUL: Aaron, you have great pastoral and teaching gifts – you’re a thinker and an influencer.
 You’re a natural pick for an existing congregation to say “Come and pastor us!”
 Yet your paid work is in sales in the secular market place – in the Fibre Optic Industry with and my earning work in 2014 has been in Real Estate.
 Why have you chosen that path rather than a pattern of life built on congregation-based ministry?

 AARON: Before my journey into more organic forms of church life I worked part time on staff at multiple large churches.
 I then set off to “church plant” where I raised support to cover some basic expenses.
 In every scenario I was always bi-vocational, working part time jobs to supplement income and keep me “in the world.”

 Almost four years ago I went back to work in the “secular” work force full time.
 I just couldn’t “get paid to be a Christian” anymore.
 Something didn’t feel right about it…for ME.
-It was that feeling mixed with a strong realisation that God had gifted me for business.
+It was that feeling mixed with a strong realization that God had gifted me for business.
 He began showing me strategic ways that I could make big impacts from the perspective of the Kingdom of God outside of traditional/official ministry.
 I stopping taking a check for ministry nearly four years ago and haven’t looked back once.
 It set me free.